treehouses/luftballon/README.md

 #### Delete Command

 **What it does:**
-The `delete` command removes an entire SSH configuration block for a specified host from the SSH config file, effectively discontinuing the SSH management for that host through the configuration file.
+The `down` command removes an entire SSH configuration block for a specified host from the SSH config file, effectively discontinuing the SSH management for that host through the configuration file.

 **How to execute:**
 To remove the configuration for a host:

 ```
-delete myserver
+down myserver
 ```

 This command deletes all settings associated with the host `myserver`, cleaning up the SSH config file by removing unused or outdated entries.